Erica Armstrong Dunbar: Life

 Dr. Dunbar attended college at the University of Pennsylvania, then earned an M.A. and Ph.D from Columbia University.
-She taught at the University of Delaware before joining Rutgers University in 2017.
+She taught at the University of Delaware before joining Rutgers University-New Brunswick in 2017.
 She is Charles and Mary Beard Professor of History at Rutgers.
 Her research and teaching focus on the history of African American women and late-eighteenth and early-nineteenth-century United States history.

 Her first book was A Fragile Freedom: African American Women and Emancipation in the Antebellum City, published by Yale University Press in 2008.
 In it she examines the lives black women made in Philadelphia’s large free black community, using documents like friendship albums and personal correspondence, church records, and labor contracts.

 In 2017 she published Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge.
 Never Caught was a finalist for the 2017 National Book Award for Nonfiction.
 In November 2018 Dunbar was named joint winner of the Frederick Douglass Prize for Never Caught.